Chad Johnson

 Chad Ochocinco Johnson (born Chad Javon Johnson, January 9, 1978), known from 2008 to 2012 as Chad Ochocinco, is an American former professional football player who was a wide receiver for 11 seasons in the National Football League (NFL).
 He played college football for the Santa Monica Corsairs and the Oregon State Beavers, and played for the Cincinnati Bengals and the New England Patriots during his tenure playing in the NFL.
 He was selected by the Bengals in the second round of the 2001 NFL draft, and played for them for 10 seasons.
-Ochocinco, which means "eight five" in Spanish, was also his number.
+"Ochocinco", which means "eight five" in Spanish, derives from his number, eighty-five.
 In 2011, Johnson was traded to the Patriots, for whom he played in Super Bowl XLVI.

-In 2012, Johnson played for the Miami Dolphins during preseason but was released following his arrest for domestic violence.
+In 2012, Johnson played for the Miami Dolphins during the preseason but was released shortly after being arrested for domestic violence.
 He played for the Montreal Alouettes of the Canadian Football League (CFL) from 2014 to 2015, and played one game in 2017 for the Mexican team Fundidores de Monterrey of the Liga de Fútbol Americano Profesional (LFA).
-Johnson emerged as one of the NFL's most productive wide receivers of the 2000s and owns nearly every Bengals receiving record.
+Johnson emerged as one of the NFL's most productive wide receivers of the 2000s and holds nearly every Bengals receiving record.

 In April 2011, CNBC listed Johnson as number one on its list of "most influential athletes in social media".
 Johnson was a six-time Pro Bowler, was named to three All-Pro teams and was voted as the number one wide receiver on the Bengals 40th Anniversary team.

 Early life

-Johnson was born in Miami, Florida.
-He graduated from Miami Beach Senior High School.
-Johnson briefly attended Langston University.
-He did not play football at the school.
+Johnson was born in Miami, Florida and is of Bahamian descent.

+He played high school football at Miami Beach Senior High School, catching 118 career passes and averaging 26.4 yards per catch.

+Johnson, who rarely attended class in high school, did not qualify academically for a major college.
+He enrolled at Division II Langston University in 1996 but was kicked out of school for fighting and skipping classes.
+He never played in any games at Langston.

 College career

 Santa Monica College

 In 1997, Johnson transferred to Santa Monica College, a community college in Santa Monica, California.
 While at Santa Monica College, he played with future NFL wide receiver Steve Smith.
+Johnson played the 1997 season but was ruled academically ineligible in 1998.
+He returned to Santa Monica in 1999 and caught 63 passes during the 1999 season.

 Oregon State

 In 2000, Johnson transferred to Oregon State University, after being aggressively recruited by coach Dennis Erickson to play for the OSU team.
 Alongside future Bengals teammate T. J. Houshmandzadeh, he led his team to an 11–1 season and a 41–9 victory over Notre Dame in the Fiesta Bowl that year.
 Johnson also broke a school record for the longest touchdown reception with a 97-yard reception in a game against Stanford.
-In his one season at the school, he played in 12 games and recorded 37 receptions for 886 yards and 8 touchdowns.
+In his one season at the school, he played in 12 games and recorded 37 receptions for 806 yards and 8 touchdowns.